 - as may be allowed or required by or under any law.

-It is also important to highlight the fact that there may be instances where we may transfer your Personal Data to other service providers, acting as Data Processors, who process data for us, based on our instructions, and in compliance with this policy and any other appropriate confidentiality and security measures.
-Data Processors, who are engaged to assist us in attaining the purposes of processing listed in the ‘How we use your Personal Data’ section, include service providers which supply us with services globally, including for customer support, information technology, payments, sales, data analysis, research, and surveys.
+There may be instances where we may transfer your Personal Data to other service providers, acting as Data Processors, who process data for us, based on our instructions, and in compliance with this policy and any other appropriate confidentiality and security measures.
+Data Processors, include service providers which supply us with services globally such as information technology system providers.

 We do not transfer your Personal Data to any third parties for marketing purposes.

 As a Data Subjects you have certain rights at law.
 The core Data Subject rights within the GDPR are set out below as follows.
 The right to: